fcrlab-unime/fl-cpu-utilization-prediction/README.md

 - the Root Mean Squared Error (RMSE) measures the standard deviation between predicted values and actual values.
 It is useful for understanding the absolute error when the errors are squared to prevent positive and negative values from canceling each other out.
 It is defined as follow: $\text{RMSE} = \sqrt{MSE}$
 - the Mean Absolute Error (MAE) measures the average of the absolute errors between predicted values and actual values.
 It is useful for understanding the accuracy of a model's predictions: $ \text{MAE} = \frac{1}{n} \sum_{i=1}^{n} \left| y_i - \hat{y}_i \right|$

+After running the experiment, the `data.json` file is created in the `results` folder.
+Running again the `main.py` application with the `--metrics` option will go through the JSON file to make figures of the metrics.
+They will be called: `azure-256-mae-test.png`, `azure-256-mse-test.png`, `azure-256-rmse-test.png` and `azure-256-r2-test.png`.

 ## Credits
 This project is the result of a joint research collaboration between three Insitute:
 - University of Messina, Italy
 - MT Atlantique, Nantes Université, Ecole Centrale Nantes, CNRS, Inria, LS2N, France
 - University of Utah, United States of America

+As product of the research, a paper was accepted in the <i>25th IEEE International Symposium on Cluster, Cloud, and Internet Computing (CCGrid 2025)</i> titled <i>Private Distributed Resource Management Data: Predicting CPU Utilization with Bi-LSTM and Federated Learning</i> by Lorenzo Carnevale, Daniel Balouek, Serena Sebbio, Manish Parashar and Massimo Villari.